unnamed-ii/react-cheese-shop/README.md

 - Adaptive styles

 ## Tasks, that have to be done
+- Directories and files renaming, using some methodology
 - Breadcrumbs
 - Calculator component
 - Leaving order (Checkout page)
-- Loading more recipes (Recipes page)
 - Ability to search product (Header)
 - Personal collection of previous orders (Portfolio page)
 - Personal collection of favourite products.
 Therefore, user can manipulate with this collection (Portfolio page)
 - Form validation (Modals, auth, recovery, registration pages)
 - Advanced filtering products (Category page)
-- Reviews for individual products (Products and collections)
 - Add setting active block (Home page, recommendations block)
-- Add rendering image of products from server
+- Add rendering image of products/collections/articles/recipes from server

+- Reviews for individual products (Products and collections) +
 - Fix the position of dropdown list (Header) +
 - Render all data not from constants but from the server +
 - Product ratings (Products and collections) +